 It’s only been a few days since the chocolate cake, but you know what?
 I needed to get my zen on again, so today I tried a new lemon cake.
 With orange zest and buttercream frosting.
 (You can get that one here.)
 And yes, I have started tabata to balance out all this cake business.
 I needed some new hobbies, anyway.
 It’s important to have balance, right?
 I need to build some muscle anyway, but we need rewards in this life, and cake makes a pretty nice reward.

-And like Dorothy Parker said, bless her soul: “Life is uncertain.
-Have dessert first.”
+And like Ernestine Ulmer said, bless her soul: “Life is uncertain.
+Eat dessert first.”

 We always talk about how “it’s the little things” that keep us content.
 I still need this reminder sometimes, and I need to remember that even when work’s a dumpster fire, and life is driving us bonkers, and our family is pushing all of our buttons, we can still slow down and do one small thing that brings some sweetness into the day.
 Even if it’s as simple as a cake.